 SAMURAI FOTO.
 Masters of Contemporary Japanese Photography

-Erarta Museum presents an exhibition of artworks by masters of contemporary Japanese photography — meditative landscapes radiating with the quiet beauty of nature
+Erarta Museum presented an exhibition of artworks by masters of contemporary Japanese photography — meditative landscapes radiating with the quiet beauty of nature

 Photographs by Shigeru Yoshida, Kouji Sasaki, Hiroshi Harada, Hiroaki Hasumi, Motoko Sato, and Everett Kennedy Brown — members of the SAMURAI FOTO association